-Cash transactions have no fees but they also don’t allow you to trace payments, which can be a big problem in the business world.
-It’s almost impossible to securely transfer large sums of money—other than the time-honored tradition of handing over a briefcase full of hundred-dollar bills, that is—so cash is rarely used as a payment method in business transactions.
+Cash transactions have no fees but they also don’t allow you to trace payments, which can cause issues in the business world.
+It is difficult to securely transfer large sums of money—other than the time-honored tradition of handing over a briefcase full of hundred-dollar bills, that is—so cash is rarely used as a payment method in business transactions.

 Paying by check, on the other hand, does leave a solid transaction record and is a great way to transfer money for those who aren’t comfortable with online banking.
 If you use a standard checking account there aren’t usually transaction fees, but checks that bounce or get returned will usually have a fee levied against them.